signalfx/signalfx-agent/docs/monitors/collectd-mysql.md

  Montiors a MySQL database server using collectd's [MySQL plugin](https://collectd.org/wiki/index.php/Plugin:MySQL).

+On Unix, MySQL programs treat the host name `localhost` specially, in a way that is likely different from what is expected compared to other network-based programs.
+For connections to `localhost`, MySQL programs attempt to connect to the local server by using a Unix socket file.
+To ensure that the client makes a TCP/IP connection to the local server specify a host name value of `127.0.0.1`, or the IP address or name of the local server.

 You have to specify each database you want to monitor individually under the `databases` key.
 If you have a common authentication to all databases being monitored, you can specify that in the top-level `username`/`password`